 NCR has made several major acquisitions in the last 18 months, including Retalix ($650 million) and Radiant ($1.13 billion), clearly expanding its footprint in the point of sale (POS) transaction business.
 NCR Silver is another step in re-asserting its dominion over POS and the retail counter.

 In summary, NCR seems to be several steps ahead of other major POS systems companies and it will be interesting to see which come out with competitive offerings, or abandon the space completely.
-(IBM sold its Retail Store Solution division to Toshiba Tec earlier this year for $850 million.)
-The NCR Silver package is a progressive offering geared to very small business owners - ones that big point of sale companies have long ignored because of cost inefficiencies.
+(IBM sold its Retail Store Solution division to Toshiba Tec last year for $850 million.)
+The NCR Silver package is a progressive offering geared to small business owners – ones that big point of sale companies have long ignored because of cost inefficiencies.
 Should the product firmly take hold, it would be yet another significant shift for the POS software world.
-We'll be watching!
+We’ll be watching!